Climaxagen is a cream that reduces the physical sensitivity of the penis, intended to help men delay ejaculation during sex.

 Climaxagen costs just under $50 for a month’s supply.

-Climaxagen might work for some guys, but I didn’t find it to be very effective.
-But with a money back offer, there’s no harm in trying it.
+Climaxagen might work for some men, but I didn’t find it to be very effective.
+However, with a money back offer, there’s no harm in trying it.
 Just because it didn’t work that well for me doesn’t mean it won’t for you.

-The concept behind the cream is certainly good – don’t go for all out numbing, just reduce the stimulation.
+The concept behind the cream seems logical – don’t go for all out numbing, just reduce the stimulation.
 So if it does work for you, then you would benefit from still being able to actually enjoy the pleasurable sensation of sex.

-If you’re interested in using a desensitizing product you might like to take a look at my overview of the best delay sprays for some alternative ideas.
+If you’re interested in using a desensitizing product you might like to take a look at my overview of delay sprays for some alternative ideas.